renesugar/k_elda_archive/docs/_GettingStarted.md

 ```

 This command tells the daemon to launch the machines and containers described in
 `main.js`.
-It will return immediately, but if you return to the `daemon`
+It will return immediately, because the `daemon` process does the
-window, you'll see some things starting to happen.
-The best way to see what's
-happening is to return to the window where you typed `quilt run`, and now
-use Quilt's `show` command to list everything that's running:
+heavy lifting.
+To see what's happening, use Quilt's `show` command:

 ```console
 $ quilt show